Erdagli574/E-Commerce/README.md

 - **_Admin_** who will be in charge of all processes and website activities.

 ## Outline
-1. Laravel Project Setup on Ubuntu
+1. Laravel Project Setup on Linux
 2. Laravel Project Setup on Windows
 3. DB E-R Diagram